troglobit/watchdogd/README.md

 ### What is a watchdog timer?

-A watchdog timer (WDT) is something most server and laptop motherboards today are equipped with.
-Basically it is a small timer connected to the reset circuitry so that it can reset the board if the timer expires.
+Most server and laptop motherboards today come equipped with a watchdog timer (WDT).
+It is a small timer connected to the reset circuitry so that it can reset the board if the timer expires.
+The system watchdog driver, and this daemon, periodically "kick", or reset the timer to prevent it from firing.

+Many, if not all, embedded systems rely ony this to handle malfunctions.

-The Linux kernel provides a common userspace interface `/dev/watchdog`, created automatically when the appropriate driver module is loaded.
-If your board does not have a WDT the kernel provides a "softdog" module which could be good enough.
+The Linux kernel provides a common userspace interface `/dev/watchdog`, created automatically when the appropriate watchdog driver is loaded.
+If your board does not have a WDT, the kernel provides a "softdog" module which in many cases can be good enough.

 The idea is to have a watchdog daemon in userspace that runs in the background of your system.
 When there is no more CPU time for the